-A student contemplating study abroad should first look at his/her 4-year academic plan and consult with his/her academic advisor to determine when study abroad might be most appropriate.
-With that in mind, s/he should attend a Study Abroad Workshop, and sign up for an individual appointment with a study abroad advisor.
+A student contemplating study abroad should first look at their 4-year academic plan and consult with their academic advisor to determine when study abroad might be most appropriate.
+With that in mind, they should attend a Study Abroad Workshop, or sign up for an individual appointment with a study abroad peer advisor.
 Study Abroad Peer Advisors are available Monday-Friday 11-5 in the Global Education Office.
-Walk-in's are fine, however it is best to make an appointment to speak with an advisor individually.
+Walk-ins are fine; however, it is best to make an appointment to speak with an advisor individually.
 No reservation or appointment is needed to attend a workshop.

 Read more about Getting Started.

-W&M accepts transfer credit from courses taken abroad if the student receives faculty approval and a grade of C or higher.
+W&M accepts transfer credit from courses taken abroad if the student receives faculty approval and a grade of a W&M "C" or higher.
 This will be determined upon completion of the program and receipt of the host university official transcript.
 The Global Education Office will guide students through the transfer credit and approval process.
-W&M faculty-led summer programs and the W&M sponsored programs in Seville, Spain and La Plata, Argentina offer W&M-taught courses which will appear on the transcript and be included in W&M GPA calculations.
+W&M faculty-led summer programs and the W&M sponsored programs in Seville, Spain and La Plata, Argentina offer courses with W&M credit, which will appear on the transcript and be included in W&M GPA calculations.

-The range of program costs is very broad, affected by location, academic offerings, length of stay, type of housing, extent of student services and number and type of extracurricular activities.
+The range of program costs is very broad, and is affected by location, academic offerings, length of stay, type of housing, extent of student services and number and type of extracurricular activities.

-Unless a student is participating in a W&M tuition exchange, s/he will not be required to pay home tuition while abroad.
-Tuition exchange students pay tuition and fees to William & Mary and all other costs (accommodation, etc.) to the host institution.
+Unless a student is participating in a W&M tuition exchange, they will not be required to pay home tuition while abroad.
+Tuition exchange students pay tuition and fees to William & Mary and all other costs (accommodation, meals, etc.) to the host institution.